Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Introduction

-In this paper we propose a convex programming based method to compute robust domains of attraction for state-constrained perturbed polynomial systems.
-We first customize the generalized Zubov's equation in \cite{grune2015} to characterize the maximal robust domain of attraction for state-constrained perturbed polynomial systems based on Kirszbraun's extension theorem for Lipschitz maps.
-Then we relax the customized Zubov's equation into a system of inequalities and further encode these inequalities in the form of sum-of-squares constraints, finally leading to a simple implementation method such that a robust domain of attraction can be generated via solving a single semi-definite program.
-Compared with traditional grid-based numerical methods for addressing Zubov's equation directly, the semi-definite programming based method trades off accuracy for computing speed.
-It falls within the convex programming framework and can be solved efficiently in polynomial time via interior-point methods, consequently providing a practical method for computing robust domains of attraction.
-Under appropriate assumptions, the existence of solutions to the constructed semi-definite programming is guaranteed and there exist solutions such that their strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure.
-The semi-definite programming based method for synthesizing robust domains of attraction is the main contribution of this paper.
-Three selected case studies are employed to evaluate its performance.
+In this paper we propose a novel semi-definite programming based method to compute robust domains of attraction for state-constrained perturbed polynomial systems.
+We first customize the generalized Zubov's equation in \cite{grune2015} to characterize the maximal robust domain of attraction based on Kirszbraun's extension theorem for Lipschitz maps.
+Then we relax the customized Zubov's equation into a system of inequalities and further encode these inequalities in the form of sum-of-squares constraints such that a robust domain of attraction can be generated via solving a semi-definite program.
+The semi-definite program falls within the convex programming framework and can be solved efficiently in polynomial time via interior-point methods, consequently providing a practical method for computing robust domains of attraction.
+Under appropriate assumptions, the existence of solutions to the constructed semi-definite program is guaranteed and there exists a sequence of solutions such that their strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure.
+Some illustrative examples demonstrate the performance of our method.

+The main contributions of this paper are summarized as follows. \begin{enumerate} \item A novel semi-definite programming based method is proposed to synthesize robust domains of attraction.
+The semi-definite program is constructed based on a customized Zubov's equation of the form in \cite{grune2015}.
+Unlike \cite{grune2015} which reduces the problem of computing robust domains of attraction to a problem of solving a Zubov type equation, our approach reduces the robust domains of attraction generation problem to a semi-definite programming problem. \item Under appropriate assumptions, the existence of solutions to the constructed semi-definite program is guaranteed and there exists a sequence of solutions such that their strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure. \end{enumerate}

 This paper is structured as follows.
-In Section \ref{Pre} we introduce basic notations used throughout this paper and the problem of interest.
+In Section \ref{Pre} we introduce basic notations used throughout this paper and the robust domains of attraction generation problem of interest.
 In Section \ref{roa} we detail our semi-definite programming based method for computing robust domains of attraction for state-constrained perturbed polynomial systems.
-After evaluating our approach on three illustrative examples in Section \ref{ex}, we conclude our paper in Section \ref{con}.
+After evaluating this approach on five illustrative examples in Section \ref{ex}, we conclude our paper in Section \ref{con}.